ballerina-platform/ballerina-release/release-notes/swan-lake-beta2-release-note.md

 ### Standard Library Updates

-The new PostgreSQL database package is introduced with this release.
+The new `postgresql` database package is introduced with this release.
 This package provides the functionality required to access and manipulate data stored in a PostgreSQL database.

 #### New Features